jnsgruk/releasegen/README.md

 # releasegen

-This is a tool used for generating JSON reports containing details about Github and Launchpad version control repositories.
+This is a tool used for generating JSON reports containing details about Github, Launchpad, and Gitea version control repositories.

 ## Why?